 In the state of Massachusetts, it is illegal for a minor, or a person under the age of 21, to be in possession of alcohol.
 At Murphy & Rudolf, LLP, our Worcester criminal defense lawyers possess 50 years of combined experience and can help build your case and represent you in court.
-Call today at (508) 425-6330 for a free consultation.
+Do you need to avoid a penalty for underage drinking?
+Call today at (508) 762-1397 for a free consultation.

 In Massachusetts, it is illegal for minors to:

 Have someone over the age of 21 purchase alcohol on their behalf

 Possess, transport, or carry alcohol in any way